Home of "GatorGlide " Super Slick Boat Bottom Coatings

 See colors on bottom of G2 & G4 pages.

-Pick your color and specify under "special instructions" on last page when checking out of our Online Store.
-If no color is specified, your order will be shipped in are most popular "Graphite" color.
+Pick your color and specify under "Options" when checking out of our Online Store

 Take a look at our GatorBase primer tough coat !
 The GatorBase is essentially the same as the GatorGlide without all the secret slick stuff added...Well it has some slick stuff added just one or two components!
 GatorBase makes a great base/tuff coat for the GatorGlide G2 or G4, the combo is awesome.

 Thank you for your order.
 Please print, read and save the following!
 Watch the 3 videos below!